 - Big Bad: Lackey, the glib adviser of the Old Chief.
 He's ultimately the most mean-spirited rolley, and it's mostly due to his influence that the tribe engages in hostilities with the elves.
 The eventual peace includes him being stripped of any authority.

 - But Now I Must Go: As soon as his scales are balanced and the sunlight has returned, the Master of the Scales departs with his scales and birds, waving goodbye for Rölli and the resurrected Millie from a distance.

 - Catapult to Glory: After Millie's caught by the rolleys, Lackey decides to return her to the elves' camp by using a catapult.
 It's first tested with Knobbly, but he lands no farther than right in front of the catapult.
 Right after this, Lackey has to give up his plan when the new chief Big decides to have Millie for a lunch.

 - The Old Chief of the rolleys is weary, and when he believes that he has fulfilled his purpose by bringing his tribe to a lush new home, he resigns from his position and departs to die in peace.

-- After being made a new chief, Rolli enjoys his new status for a time.
+- After replacing Big as the chief, Rölli enjoys his new status for a time.
 However, when Millie asks him to bring the elves and rolleys together, he refuses to bother his head with such complicated issues and sends her away.
 He soon afterwards goes to ask his best friend Cacophony to make a song about him and ends up quarreling with him when he refuses to give the leadership position to him.
-Rolli ends up lampshading this trope by admitting that it's very lonely to be a leader.
+Rölli ends up lampshading this trope by admitting that it's very lonely to be a leader.

 - Crown of Horns: The headgear of the rolleys' chieftain is adorned by two curved horns.